fluree/to-do-lists-generator/README.md

 The application will need to pull the assignee data in order to propagate the `Select Assignee` component in the form.
 We will also need to grab the list data from Fluree on load in order to propagate the `Todo` and the `Task` components.
 This will all be done by querying Fluree.

 > While Fluree does allow querying in GraphQL, Curl, and SparQL, queries issued in this application are in FlureeQL.
-Please refer to the docs for examples in the above [languages](https://docs.flur.ee/docs/1.0.0/query/overview) by toggling the *Display Examples* at the top left corner.
+Please refer to the docs for examples [languages](https://docs.flur.ee/docs/1.0.0/query/overview), mentioned above, by toggling the *Display Examples* at the top left corner.

 #### **Querying assignee data**